idekerlab/Network_Evaluation_Tools/README.md

-# pyNBS
+# Network Evaluation Tools

-This is a python package replicating the network-based stratification algorithm used in the [Nature Methods Hofree et al 2013 paper](https://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2651.html).
-This Python code repository is ported from [NBS Matlab 0.2.0](http://chianti.ucsd.edu/~mhofree/NBS/).
+Network Evaluation Tools is a Python 2.7 package with corresponding examples for evaluating a network's ability to group a given node set in network proximity.
+This package was developed as a part of the work done in [citation](link).

 ## Installing NBS
 ### Version and Dendencies